probml/pyprobml/README.md

 Notebooks are saved in chapter-wise folders.
 For example, a notebook for figure 2.3 from book 1 is saved in the folder `notebooks/book1/02/`.

-In addition to the figure notebooks, there are a series of notebooks which provide supplementary material for the book.
-These are stored in the [`notebooks/misc` folder](https://github.com/probml/pyprobml/tree/master/notebooks/misc).

 ### Running notebooks in colab